GW Invariants Relative Normal Crossings Divisors

-\non{\bf Properties of the limit $f$ around $B_x$}.
-Consider now any node $x$ of $C_0$ with its two branches $x^\pm$, and let $p_\pm= \wt f(x^\pm)\in \wt X_m$ be its two images in the resolution of $X_m$, while $p=f_0(x)$ is the common image in $X$.
+Consider next $p_\pm= \wt f(x^\pm)\in \wt X_m$ the two images in the resolution, while $p=f_0(x)$ is the common image in $X$.
 By construction $f(B_x)$ lies in the fiber $F_p$ over $p$ of the collapsing map $X_m\ra X$, where we can separately work one normal direction to $V$ at a time.
 Fix any of the directions $i\in I $ indexing the branches of $V$ at $p$, and let $\pi_i$ be the projection onto that direction, defined on a neighborhood $U_p$ of $F_p$ in the semi-local model described in Remark \ref{rem.coord-iterate.m}.
-The target of $\pi_i$ is nothing but the (global) model of the deformation of a disk $D^2$ in $N_i$ which is being rescaled $m$ times at 0; it is described in terms of the coordinates $u_{i, l}$ and $v_{i, l}= u_{i, l}^{-1}$ by \best u_{i,l-1} v_{i,l}=\la_{i, l} \quad \mbox {for all } l=1, \dots, m \eest for any collection $\la= (\la_{i, l})$ of small rescaling parameters.
-Choose also local coordinates $z, w$ at $x_\pm$ which then induce local coordinates on the universal curve of the domains at $x$ (the one containing $C_0$, which was assumed to be stable); the nearby curves are then described in the ball $B(x, \ep)$ by \best zw= \mu(x) \eest where intrinsically the gluing parameters $\mu$ are local coordinates at $C_0$ on the moduli space of stable curves.
+The target of $\pi_i$ is nothing but the (global) model of the deformation of a disk $D^2$ in $N_i$ which is being rescaled $m$ times at 0; it is described in terms of the coordinates $u_{i, l}$ and $v_{i, l}= u_{i, l}^{-1}$ by \bear u_{i,l-1} v_{i,l}=\la_{i, l} \quad \mbox {for all } l=1, \dots, m \eear for any collection $\la= (\la_{i, l})$ of small rescaling parameters.
+Choose also local coordinates $z, w$ at $x_\pm$ which then induce local coordinates on the universal curve of the domains at $x$ (the one containing $C_0$, which was assumed to be stable); the nearby curves are then described in the ball $B(x, \ep)$ by \bear zw= \mu(x) \eear where intrinsically the gluing parameters $\mu$ are local coordinates at $C_0$ on the moduli space of stable curves.